blakeNaccarato/wikiman/tests/wiki/Home.md

 ## Try not to use first-level headings (#) at all

-This advice may be classified as a matter of preference, but I don't recommend using first-level headings (lines prefixed by a single "#") *at all*.
+This advice may be classified as a matter of preference, but I don't recommend using first-level headings (lines prefixed by a single "#") at all.
 This has to do with the size at which first-level headings are rendered by GitHub Wiki, compared with that of the page title.

 ## Wikiman generates tables of contents